Agenda - Monday, April 5

 Speaker(s)

-Dr. Jody L. Vogelzang, PhD, RDN, CHES®, FAND, Associate Professor
+Jody L. Vogelzang, PhD, RDN, CHES®, FAND, Associate Professor

-Elisa Beth McNeill, PhD, CHES, Clinical Professor
+Elisa Beth McNeill, PhD, CHES, Instructional Professor of Public Health

 Meagan Shipley, PhD, Clinical Associate Professor